Respect/Conversion/README.md

   * Seamless convertion between formats: tree to collection, table to tree, collection to chart, collection to xml, chart to image, etc...

 Disclaimer: Not all features described here are implemented, some of them are incomplete and unfinished.
 They're all marked as TODO when appropriate.
+Coding standards are also sloppy, we're going to fix that.

+Please get in touch if you want to help or if you have any feedback.

 Installation
 ------------